Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying

 Use a Night Light

-Your child should be able to see their surroundings when there’s a top bunk involved.
-At the very least, put a light right next to the ladder so your child can turn on a light without having to descend into utter darkness.
+Your child should be able to see their surroundings at night when there’s a top bunk involved.
+You can put a night light next to the ladder so your child can get in and out of bed during the night to use the bathroom safely.1

 Read Complete Guide: Best Night Lights for Toddlers